aws-actions/configure-aws-credentials/README.md

 ```

 ### Inline session policy
-The inline session policy is an IAM policy in stringified JSON format that you
-want to use as an inline session policy.
-Depending on preferences, the JSON could be
+An IAM policy in stringified JSON format that you want to use as an inline session policy.
-written on a single line like this:
+Depending on preferences, the JSON could be written on a single line like this:
 ```yaml
       uses: aws-actions/configure-aws-credentials@v2
       with: